heropoo/routing/README.md

 # routing
-A routing use "symfony/routing" and like "laravel/routing" style
+A routing like "laravel/routing" style

 To install it via `composer`